-Ryan lives in Newberg, OR.
+Ryan lives in Newberg, Ore.
 He is married and has two children.
-In the professional arena, his love is for teaching, business development and networking and creating and building relationships with college students.
+In the professional arena, his love is for teaching, business development, and networking, creating and building relationships with college students.
 Ryan’s passions include sports, good music, personal fitness, small-scale farming, and anything outdoors (primarily fishing, hiking and camping.

 Professor Halley Teaches: